The Bridges of Madison County: Analysis

-According to Marc Eliot, Waller's novella is a modernization of the Noël Coward play Still Life (1934), which was adapted into David Lean's film Brief Encounter (1945).
+According to Marc Eliot, Waller's novel is a modernization of the Noël Coward play Still Life (1934), which was adapted into David Lean's film Brief Encounter (1945).
 Still Life is about "the desperation, guilt, and temptations of two married people who meet, fall in love, commit adultery, and then separate forever".
 In The New York Times, Brigitte Weeks said that The Bridges of Madison County had appealed to "middle-aged, world-weary people" in a manner similar to the writings of James A. Michener, though it features more sexuality than Michener's books.
 The Bridges of Madison County received multiple comparisons to Erich Segal's Love Story (1970) for its plot and prose.
 For Rolling Stone, Peter Travers said that Waller's prose was modeled on Walt Whitman's work, but instead resembled a greeting card.
 Travers also said that The Bridges of Madison County exists within a tradition of "great romantic crocks" like Pat Conroy's The Prince of Tides (1986).
-The New York Times Magazine found the novella's prose comparable to that of Jonathan Livingston Seagull (1970) by Richard Bach.
-The Independents Nicolette Jones found the novella reminiscent of the books published by Mills & Boon, while Owen Gleiberman found it more similar to an anecdote than to a regular narrative.
+The New York Times Magazine found the novel's prose comparable to that of Jonathan Livingston Seagull (1970) by Richard Bach.
+The Independents Nicolette Jones found the novel reminiscent of the books published by Mills & Boon, while Owen Gleiberman found it more similar to an anecdote than to a regular narrative.

 Reception

 Orlando Sentinel Publishers Weekly found The Bridges of Madison County "Quietly powerful and thoroughly credible".
 L.S.
 Klepp of Entertainment Weekly called The Bridges of Madison County "a short, poignant story, moving precisely because it has the ragged edges of reality".
-Roger Ebert of the Chicago Sun-Times praised the novella's "compelling" story for "elevating to a spiritual level the common fantasy, in which a virile stranger materializes in the kitchen of a quiet housewife and takes her into his arms."
+Roger Ebert of the Chicago Sun-Times praised the novel's "compelling" story for "elevating to a spiritual level the common fantasy, in which a virile stranger materializes in the kitchen of a quiet housewife and takes her into his arms."

 The book debuted on the New York Times bestseller list in August 1992 and slowly climbed to number 1, and remained on the list for over three years (164 consecutive weeks), through October 8, 1995.